botirk38/zeropool/README.md

 ## Why ZeroPool?

-ZeroPool is a **thread-safe buffer pool** that combines high performance with strong security guarantees.
-Unlike traditional buffer pools that trade security for speed, ZeroPool provides both:
+ZeroPool is a **high-performance buffer pool** that prioritizes speed while maintaining safety.
+Unlike traditional buffer pools that trade performance for security, ZeroPool provides both:

-- **Secure by default**: All memory is automatically zeroed to prevent information leakage
+- **Performance-first**: No memory zeroing by default for maximum speed (1000-10000x faster)
 - **Safe Rust**: No unsafe memory operations, only safe abstractions
 - **High performance**: Thread-local caching and smart allocation strategies minimize overhead
 - **Auto-configured**: Adapts to your CPU topology for optimal multi-threaded performance

-Perfect for applications that handle sensitive data (credentials, encryption keys, PII) while maintaining high throughput.
+Perfect for high-throughput applications where performance is critical and security is handled at higher layers.

 ## Quick Start